rmiller715/Cybersecurity-Bootcamp-Project-1/README.md

 ![](https://github.com/rmiller715/Cybersecurity-Bootcamp-Project-1/blob/master/Diagrams/Network.PNG)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the YML file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._